gkorpal/gkorpal.github.io/_reading/book-list.md

 <img src="/images/book6.jpg" alt="">

 The topics and books are arranged in the order I would recommend learning them.
+"Introduction to Modern Number Theory : Fundamental Problems, Ideas and Theories" ([MathOverflow](https://mathoverflow.net/a/13145/90056))

 ## Elementary

 * **An Introduction to Diophantine Equations** by *D. Andrica, I. Cucurezeanu, and T. Andreescu*: A really nice place to learn elementary methods for solving various types of Diophantine equations.
 * **The  Higher  Arithmetic** by *H.  Davenport*: It is written in prose form, many interesting things to learn.
 * **An Introduction to the Theory of Numbers** by *Ivan Niven, Herbert S. Zuckerman and Hugh L. Montgomery*: Covers all flavours of number theory in adequate detail.
 Requires some mathematical maturity.
+* **Prime Numbers: A Computational Perspective** by *R. Crandall and C. Pomerance*: It is a survey of the most important methods for proving primality and factoring (a kind of expanded version of the books by [Bressoud](https://www.springer.com/gp/book/9780387970400) and [Wagstaff](https://bookstore.ams.org/stml-68/)).

 ## Algebraic